-This paper was published with slight variations (including a different title) in the journal Race Equality Teaching, summer 2011, vol 29 no 2.
-It begins by recalling that shortly after the coalition government in Britain was formed in May 2010 all cabinet members were formally reminded of their duties to implement the letter and spirit of the new Equality Act.
+This paper was published with slight variations in the journal Race Equality Teaching, spring 2011, vol 29 no 2.
+It begins by recalling that shortly after the coalition government in Britain was formed in May 2010 all cabinet members were formally reminded of their duties to implement the letter and spirit of equalities legislation.

 It then describes how the Department for Education (DfE) either ignored its responsibilities to promote equality or else misunderstood them.
-It draws to a close by noting certain growth points in Britain's equalities legislation, however. and in the coalition government's educational reforms.
+It draws to a close by noting certain growth points in Britain's equalities legislation, and in the coalition government's educational reforms.
 It stresses in this regard that both the DfE and local authorities have responsibilities, both legal and moral, to provide guidance and advice to schools.